particle-iot/spark-sdk-ios/README.md

 #### Support for Swift projects
 To use Spark-SDK from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), also be sure the check out [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on this matter.
+We also have an example app [here](https://github.com/spark/spark-setup-ios-example), this app also demonstrates the Spark DeviceSetup library usage

 ## Author